-The YYMUN staff is composed of Yeni Yol Schools students, who are arranged as follows:
+The YYMUN staff is composed of students from Yeni Yol Schools and other schools in the province, who are arranged as follows:

-The Secretariat consists of the eleven most senior ranking members of YYMUN staff: the Secretaries-General and Under-Secretary-General, the Heads of Academics, Organization, Finance, Design, IT, PR, and Admins.
+The Secretariat consists of the eleven most senior ranking members of YYMUN staff: the Secretaries-General and Under-Secretary-General, the Heads of Academics, Crisis, Organization, Finance, Design, IT, PR, Social Media and Admins.
 Each member of the Secretariat leads one of the organs, with the exception of the Secretaries-General, who lead the Secretariat.
-Throughout the year, they have been dedicated to providing an unprecedented experience to the participants of YYMUN 2022, and their top priority is to ensure that the conference is rewarding and enjoyable for all.
+Throughout the year, they have been dedicated to providing an unprecedented experience to the participants of YYMUN 2023, and their top priority is to ensure that the conference is rewarding and enjoyable for all.

-The operation staff is comprised of the security staff, the organization staff, and the press.
+The operation staff is comprised of the security staff, the organization staff, hospitality and the press.
 The Head of Organization is the most senior ranking member of the YYMUN staff responsible for the organizational process.